Compound Dai Price Up 0% Over Last Week (CDAI)

 cDAI is the Compound’s wrapped version of Multicollateral DAI and it’s available on the Compound platform.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as Compound Dai directly using U.S. dollars.
-Investors seeking to trade Compound Dai should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Compound Dai using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Compound Dai directly using US dollars.
+Investors seeking to trade Compound Dai should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Compound Dai using one of the aforementioned exchanges.

 Receive News & Updates for Compound Dai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Compound Dai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.